Chart Color Schemes

 An assessment of population growth drivers in Beauty Point - Beaconsfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Beauty Point - Beaconsfield's population is 4,304 as of Aug 2025.
-This is an increase of 259 people since the 2021 Census, which reported a population of 4,045.
-The change was inferred from ABS estimated resident population of 4,204 in June 2024 and additional validated new addresses of 119 since the Census date.
-This results in a density ratio of 16.6 persons per square kilometer.
-Beauty Point - Beaconsfield's growth of 6.4% since the 2021 census exceeded both state (4.5%) and SA4 region averages, indicating it as a growth leader.
-Interstate migration contributed approximately 68.4% to overall population gains in recent periods.
+Beauty Point - Beaconsfield's population is approximately 4,338 as of February 2026.
+This represents an increase of 293 people since the 2021 Census, which reported a population of 4,045.
+The growth is inferred from ABS data showing an estimated resident population of 4,204 in June 2024 and 137 validated new addresses since the Census date.
+This results in a population density of 16.7 persons per square kilometer.
+Beauty Point - Beaconsfield's population grew by 7.2% between the 2021 Census and February 2026, outpacing both the state average (5.3%) and its SA4 region.
+Interstate migration contributed approximately 68.4% of overall population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation method from LGA to SA2 levels.
-Future population dynamics anticipate an increase just below the median of regional areas nationally.
-By 2041, based on latest numbers, the area is expected to increase by 287 persons, representing a total increase of 4.3% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Tasmania State Government's Regional/LGA projections for areas not covered by this data, with adjustments made using weighted aggregation methods.
+Future population trends suggest an increase just below the median of regional areas nationally, with Beauty Point - Beaconsfield expected to grow by 287 persons to reach approximately 4,625 by 2041 based on latest annual ERP population numbers, reflecting a total increase of 3.5% over 17 years.

 Frequently Asked Questions - Population